Exploring the Maze of Multilingual Modeling: Exploring the Maze of Multilingual Modeling

+We systematically study the multilingual models under two distinct and important tasks -- text classification and text generation \cite{chang2023language}.

+\textbf{Text Classification on SIB-200 dataset} \quad The SIB-200 dataset \cite{adelani2023sib} facilitates the text classification task in 204 languages, where each instance of text is categorized into one of six classes.
+The performance is measured in terms of F1 score.

+The \texttt{mBERT} and \texttt{XLM-R} models were fine-tuned on the training set of SIB-200 and evaluated on a separate test set.
+The \texttt{GPT-3} model was used under the zero-shot setting without any specific fine-tuning.
+Default train and test splits with hyperparameters introduced by the authors of SIB-200 were used.

-To assess the performance of the multilingual language models along the various language-related dimensions, we use the self-supervised task of next token prediction which does not require any labeled data.
-Given a sequence of $n$ tokens, the task is to predict the next token $n+1$.
-We formulate this as a binary classification task: if the ground truth token matches any token in the top $k$ predicted tokens generated by the models, then the output is considered to be correct\footnote{In our experiments, $n=30$ and $k=5$.}.
-This form of evaluation provides insights into the models' ability to generate accurate predictions for the next token, indicating their understanding of the context and language semantics.
-For each model, we utilize their respective tokenizers to preprocess the input sequences and tokenize them appropriately.
-Here is an example illustrating the task:
+\textbf{Text Generation on mBBC dataset} \quad As autoregressive models have become increasingly popular, so has the task of text generation, where the models select each next token given some context.
+Such a task presents a complemetary way of evaluation by not requiring any labeled data.
+Given a sequence of $n$ tokens, the models predict the next token $n+1$.
+We formulate this as a binary classification task: if the ground truth token matches any token in the top $k$ predicted tokens generated by the models, then the output is considered to be correct\footnote{We experimented with various hyperparameter settings and finally empirically set $n=30$ and $k=5$.}.
+The results are reported in terms of accuracy.
+For each model, we utilize their respective tokenizers to preprocess the input sequences.
+For each language in mBBC, we experiment with 2000 samples, which allows us to obtain statistically significant results while ensuring computational feasibility.
+The experimental procedure and implementation details are described in Appendix~\ref{app:procedure}.